Navid200/xDrip/docs/Follow_Bluejay.md

 ## Bluejay Follower
 August 15, 2022

+Bluejay, by default, uses the medical slot of a G6.
+If you have another device or app accupying the phone slot and cannot use xDrip to collect from your G6, you can set up xDrip to receive readings from your Bluejay.
+This will only work when the phone (xDrip) and Bluejay are physically close.
+It will not work over the internet.

 You first need to set up your Bluejay as an independent collector.
 Then, you should select "640G / EverSense" as the xDrip hardware data source.
 ![](images/HDS_Eversense.png)